Autism NZ - Let's Play

 Contact: Jay Allnutt

-Porirua East Kāhui Ako- Hauora Phase 2
+Porirua East Kāhui Ako - Hauora Phase 2

-Phase 1 has demonstrated that the programme can successfully disrupt the effects of poverty and associated trauma, nurture the cognitive, social and behavioural abilities that enable other aspects of learning and build trauma-informed capabilities and practices across 12 schools in a single community.
+Phase 1 demonstrated that the programme can successfully disrupt the effects of poverty and associated trauma, nurture the cognitive, social and behavioural abilities that enable other aspects of learning and build trauma-informed capabilities and practices across 12 schools in a single community.

 Silverstream South Primary School - Taieri Attendance Shuttle